werf/werf/docs/_includes/reference/cli/werf_helm_show_crds.md

             pass credentials to all domains
       --password=''
-            chart repository password where to locate the requested chart --repo=''
+            chart repository password where to locate the requested chart --plain-http=false
+            use insecure HTTP connections for the chart download --repo=''
             chart repository url where to locate the requested chart --username=''